raul-izquierdo/english/sources/vocabulary/The Individual/How do you Act. Behaviour and Personality.md

 fiable
     = reliable `The band is reliable and always on time`
         - No confundir con _trustworthy_ (de confianza) `He is a trustworthy person`

+paciente = patient
+    ?
+Es una persona paciente : `He is a patient person`

+obediente = obedient

+cuidadoso = careful
+    ?
+Ten cuidado al cruzar la calle : `Be careful when crossing the street` ?
+Fue cuidadoso con sus palabras : `He was careful with his words`

+## Personality.
+Neutral

+infantil = childish `His childish behavior annoyed everyone` - `She has a childish sense of humor`

+sociable = sociable `He is sociable and enjoys meeting new people` - `She is sociable and loves to socialize` reservado = reserved `He is reserved and doesn't share his feelings easily` - `She is reserved and doesn't open up to others`

+tímido = shy `He is shy and doesn't like to speak in public` - `She is shy and prefers to stay in the background`

+tranquilo = easy-going `He is easy-going and doesn't get stressed easily` - `She is easy-going and goes with the flow`

+hablador = talkative `He is talkative and loves to chat` - `She is talkative and enjoys conversations`

+pesimista = pessimistic `He is pessimistic about the future`

+optimista
+    = optimistic `She is optimistic about the future` = upbeat (animado, positivo) `She had an upbeat mood and encouraged everyone`

+## Personality.
+Negative

+arrogante = arrogant `He is arrogant and thinks he knows everything` - `She is arrogant and doesn't listen to others` arrogancia = arrogance `His arrogance made him unpopular` - `Her arrogance was off-putting`

+cabezón, obstinado = stubborn `He is stubborn and won't change his mind` - `She is stubborn and won't listen to advice`

+egoísta = selfish `He is selfish and only thinks about himself` - `She is selfish and doesn't care about others`

+malhumorado = grumpy `He woke up feeling grumpy and didn't want to talk to anyone`

+mal carácter = bad-tempered `He is bad-tempered and gets angry easily` - `She is bad-tempered and doesn't like to be disturbed`

+envidioso = envious
+    ?
+Ella estaba envidiosa del éxito de su amiga : `She was envious of her friend's success`

 ## Confidence and Trust